Digestive enzymes can be used for pancreatic and GI issues, but are also beneficial for healthy patients eating heat-processed pet foods.

 Williams DA.
 “Exocrine Pancreatic Insufficiency.”
 British Small Animal Veterinary Congress.
 2009.

-Jean Hofve, DVM, earned her Doctor of Veterinary Medicine at Colorado State University.
+Dr. Jean Hofve earned her Doctor of Veterinary Medicine at Colorado State University.
 In addition to conventional veterinary training, she studied veterinary homeopathy, homotoxicology, Reiki, and other holistic modalities.
-She has researched pet food and feline nutrition for nearly two decades, and is an expert on holistic pet health and the commercial pet food industry.
+She has researched pet food and feline nutrition for more than two decades, and is an expert on holistic pet health and the commercial pet food industry.
 She is an official advisor to AAFCO, the organization that sets pet food rules and standards in the U.S. and Canada.
-Dr. Hofve co-authored the book Holistic Cat Care.
+Dr. Hofve co-authored the books Holistic Cat Care and Paleo Dog.